pitch-io/uix/docs/interop-with-react.md

 [_Not relevant for React v19 or later_](https://react.dev/reference/react/forwardRef)

-Some third party React components can inject a `ref` into a child element, which requires doing [ref forwarding](https://react.dev/reference/react/forwardRef).
+Some third-party React components can inject a `ref` into a child element, which requires doing [ref forwarding](https://react.dev/reference/react/forwardRef).
 It's not needed when passing refs between
 UIx elements, but is still required for a case when non-UIx component injects a ref into UIx element.